zihuaye/3xsd/README.md

 Dpkt module is also needed when running 3nsd DNS server, pip install it.

-If you want to use 3wdd, python-pytun, pyudt4, pycrypto are also needed.
+If you want to use 3wdd, python-pytun, pyudt4, pycrypto, python-lzo are also needed.

        yum install python-crypto2.6